CSS columns Property

 The columns property is one of the CSS3 properties.

-Setting both column-count and column-width is not always make sense, as it can restrict the flexibility and responsiveness of the layout.
+Setting both column-count and column-width does not always make sense, as it can restrict the flexibility and responsiveness of the layout.

 If the width and count of columns do not fit into the width of the element, the browser will automatically reduce the column count to fit the specified column widths.